Zibsun/leands/docs/questions.md

 **Should the model be interpretable?**

-> If the model should be interpretable, we probablycannot use CNN and LSTM in it.
+> If the model should be interpretable, we probably cannot use CNN and LSTM in it.
 So, these hypotheses must be replaced with interpretable ones.

 **Do we have enough training data?**